-Turmeric shots are the easiest way to incorporate the goodness of turmeric into your diet.
-Made with fresh turmeric root or ground turmeric, crushed pepper and honey, this wellness shot has all the immune boosting and anti-inflammatory properties required for a healthy body system.
-In this post I share an easiest way to make turmeric shots which you can easily customize to your taste and body requirements.
+Turmeric Shots are the easiest way to incorporate the goodness of turmeric into your diet.
+Made with fresh turmeric root or ground turmeric, citrus juice, crushed pepper and honey, this wellness shot has all the immune boosting and anti-inflammatory properties required for a healthy body system.
+In this post I share an easiest way to make Turmeric shots which you can easily customize to your taste and body requirements.

 What is a Turmeric Shot?